Englefield Green: The last duel in England

 The last fatal duel in England took place on Priest Hill in 1852.
 It was between two French refugees, Lt.
 Frederic Constant Cournet and Emmanuel Barthélemy.
 Cournet was supposed to have been the better prepared for a sword duel.
 Barthelemy, an extremely questionable individual (responsible for at least two murders by 1852), manipulated Cournet into challenging him (supposedly over comments Cournet made about Barthelemy's girlfriend), and chose pistols for the weapon.
 He killed Cournet, and was subsequently arrested for murder.
 However, Barthelemy managed to convince the jury that it was not a homicide as in the normal sense of the word, and was acquitted.
 Barthelemy was widely suspected of being a spy for the new French regime of Emperor Louis Napoleon (Napoleon III).
 In fact his bullying of other refugees had led to the confrontation with Cournet.
 However, three years later, he was engaged in a crime in London, possibly involving a blackmail attempt that did not work out.
 Two men were killed and Barthelemy was arrested.
 Despite giving an image of bravado in court, this time he was convicted, then hanged.
-Most criminal historians and writers feel he was repugnant but he had a defender in Victor Hugo, who wrote a small panegryric to him in one of the later sections of Les Misérables, before ultimately also agreeing that "Barthelemy at all times flew one flag only, and it was black."
+Most criminal historians and writers feel he was repugnant but he had a defender in Victor Hugo, who wrote a small panegyric to him in one of the later sections of Les Misérables, before ultimately also agreeing that "Barthelemy at all times flew one flag only, and it was black."